SimLoads/xavi/README.md

 ## What can Xavi do?
 Xavi is designed with simplicity in mind, and will do its best to automate as many processes as possible.
 Here's a small feature list that you can use right now:
 + NO DEPENDENCIES LEFT BEHIND - Automatic install of packages needed by Xavi (handled by installer)
-+ Sending an input file to dual outputs of choice (working on live microphone dual outputs and more than 2 outputs at a time)
++ Send either a file or live microphone input to two output devices in real time
 + Generate test tones of a certain length and frequency
-+ Identify if a file is supported or not
 + Powerful command line input processing with parameters and non order-specific delimiters
 + Can just play music regularly too.
 + Simple updating of code

 ## Getting started with Xavi
-To start, download either 'ScriptSetup.py' or 'XaviInstaller.exe'.
-They both do the same thing, but sometimes a GUI is nice to look at.
+To start, download 'ScriptSetup.py' and run it in the target directory.
-You're going to need > Python 3.5 installed on your PATH to use XaviInstaller.exe, else you can just point Python to ScriptSetup and it should install just fine.

-When the install is complete, you can use Xavi by running Xavi.exe or by sending it commands directly.
-To make things easier for external programs, Xavi is never accessed directly.
-You'll need to send scripts to the _Stop 'N' Swap System_, which you'll find under XaviSNS.py
+When the install is complete, you can use Xavi by using the _Stop 'N' Swap System_, XaviSNS.

 Here's an example of a command:
 ```